🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Some breeds communicate differently through their tails:

-• Spitz breeds (Huskies, Akitas): Carry tails curled over the back; look for changes in curl tightness
+• Spitz breeds (Huskies, Akitas): Carry tails curled over the back; look for changes in curl tightness and height.

 Practice at Home

-Spend a few minutes each day just observing your dog's tail during different situations — when the doorbell rings, during walks, when you pick up the leash, when strangers approach.
-You'll start noticing patterns in your individual dog's "tail vocabulary."
+Spend a few minutes each day observing your dog's tail during different situations — when the doorbell rings, during walks, when you pick up the leash, when strangers approach.
+You'll start noticing patterns in your individual dog's unique "tail vocabulary."

 Curious what your pet is feeling?